How on earth can you replace a duo like Strictly’s Tess and Claudia?

 “[Karen] taught me how to be a kind, humble person, and for the first time, I learnt how to be a team player,” he continued.
 “I never used to be a team player, which I am so sad about.”
 “You’ve always been a team player and we love you,” was Winkleman’s heartfelt and genuine reply.

 The love for the presenters was clear all evening – as was the fact that it’s pretty much impossible to imagine the show without them.
-Winkleman doubled over laughing when the professionals and judges dressed up as her, and Anton du Beke brought Daly to tears as he reflected on her two decades hosting the show.
+Daly first joined Strictly over two decades ago, first hosting with the late Bruce Forsyth, before Winkleman replaced him in 2014.
+In the grand final, Winkleman doubled over laughing when the professionals and judges dressed up as her, and Anton du Beke brought Daly to tears as he reflected on her two decades hosting the show.
 “I can’t tell you how much I’ve loved, Tess, spending the last 21 years with you.
 I love you,” he said.

 Later, the hosts were delivered another touching surprise as the annual montage of the series’ best bits segued into a tribute to them, which was topped off by a letter from none other than the Queen herself.